fishinwind/workshop/rst/Problem_Sets/problem_set_6/problem_set_6.rst

 #.
 Repeat the above, but only examine peaks do not overlap with any other
    peak (e.g. use bedtools to find these).

+.. note:: Clarification

+   What do I mean by peak width?
+Good question.

+   You should calcuate a min.width and max.width for each factor.
+Then the range is the difference between the two.

+   Hint: you can ``summarize()`` to calculate the min and max, and then ``mutate()`` that summary to add a `range` column.

 Problem Set Submission
 ======================